Millisecond Cadence Radio Frequency Interference Filters: Filter Effects

-We used three hours of GREENBURST data from a single pointing that had been search but and did not have any bright astrophysical pulses.
-This observation was done at night which usually has less RFI but during a period where the telescope elevation was low which can allow more RFI into the telescope.
-GREENBURST records filterbank files (i.e.~a discretely sampled array of frequency and time data from the telescope) that that are 597~s long.
-We took twenty two of these filterbank files and used them as the base to inject pulses.
-For each file we samples the parameter space described in Table~\ref{table:paramater_space}, all the pulse properties except for the individual pulse powers are the some for a given file.
+To inject pulses into observed data, we used three hours of GREENBURST data from a single pointing that had been searched and did not have any bright detected astrophysical pulses.
+GREENBURST records filterbank files (i.e., a discretely sampled array of frequency and time data from the telescope) that are 597~s long.
+We took twenty-two of these files and used them as the base to inject pulses.
+For each file, we sample the parameter space described in Table~\ref{table:paramater_space}, all the pulse properties except for the individual pulse powers are the same for a given run on a single file.
 See \citet[][]{greenburst} for the physical insight behind the parameter ranges.
 Each file had 288 pulses interjected.
 We repeated this processes 115 times for a total of 33120 pulses.
-This base files where used multiple times, but our analysis is focused on the effects on burst morphology and not the effects of sky position.
+These base files were used multiple times, but our analysis is focused on the effects on burst morphology and not the effects of sky position.

-We create pulses that are Guassian along the time and the frequency axis.
-We convolve the time profile with an exponential scatter function $e^{-t/\tau}/\tau$ where $\tau$ is the scatter time in Table~\ref{table:paramater_space}.
-For the frequency profile we multiply the Gaussian by a spectral index $(F/F_{\text{center}})^{\alpha}$, where $\alpha$ is the spectral index, $F$ is the channel frequency and $F_{\text{center}}$ is the reference frequency, we choose the centre channel.
-The radio light travels through ionized gas on its path from the source to the telescope.
-This plasma in plasma has random structure.
-The structure creates the structure, causes amplitude variations across frequency \citep[][]{intro_radio}.
-We simulate scintillation by multiplying the frequency profile with the factor

-where $N_s$ is half of the number of bright patches.
-We injected all the scintles at the same phase, since we do not anticipate this having a significant effect.
-Finally we take into account the receiver roll off and bandstop filter.
-These are frequencies where the analogue chain has low sensitivity where we are unlikely to see an astrophysical signal.
-We module the rolloff by calculating the medians along the band-pass, we then smooth these medians with a median filter.
-We calculate the standard deviation of this smoothed band-pass.
-We flag channels that are within 2/3 of a standard deviation of zero power.
-The transition between on and off regions is made using a Gaussian filter.

-The previous paragraphs describe the continuous functions used to make the pulse profile.
-We need discrete values to inject into the the dynamic spectra.
-To transform from continuous to discrete, we sample continuous function for a given number of samples.
-The number of samples will be proportional to the pulse brightness and is reported in Table~\ref{table:paramater_space}.
-We reference this number and not S/N because we do not have a way to know the noise level without RFI because we cannot perfectly remove all RFI.
-Based on \citet[][]{parkes_pulsar}, we used a log-normal distribution of pulse powers, but did not include an exponential tail.
-Since we precisely know the injected pulse powers, we can see how the recovered pulse energy distribution is affected by both RFI and RFI filters.